One patient hopes for stability through deep brain stimulation at Keck Medicine of USC.

 “Subliminally, it’s always with you,” she says.
 “You might be at the happiest occasion, but always thinking about how your meds will work, what symptoms will be noticeable to others, and when your next dosage is due.
 Even when people know you, it is uncomfortable being on display in this way.”

 With the Skycap’s help, she finally retrieved the license, but after the experience, she was more convinced than ever that she needed to take additional steps to improve her daily functioning and her life.
-It was time to pursue deep brain stimulation (DBS) with her neurologist, Daniel Togasaki, MD, PhD, associate professor of neurology at USC Neurosciences of Keck Medicine of USC.
+It was time to pursue deep brain stimulation (DBS) with her neurologist, Daniel Togasaki, MD, PhD, associate professor of neurology at Keck School of Medicine of USC and a movement disorders specialist at USC Neurosciences of Keck Medicine of USC.